Baptisms, Weddings and Funerals

 "A funeral marks the close of a human life on earth.
 It is an opportunity for friends and family to express their grief, to give thanks for the life which has now completed its journey in this world and to commend the person into God's keeping."

-The funeral service of the Church of England can be very short and quiet with only a few members of the family present, a celebration or an occasion of great solemnity with music, hymns and a packed church.
-Clergy from St. Anne's and St. Peter's conduct services both at the Church, and at local crematoriums and we work closely with bereaved families to make funerals as appropriate as possible.
+The funeral service of the Church of England can be many things.
+It can be a short service, quiet, dignified, with a small family gathering.
+It can be a great celebration of a life well lived, or it could be an occasion of great solemnity with music, hymns and a packed church.
+Clergy from St. Anne's and St. Peter's conduct services both at the Church, and at local crematoriums, working closely with bereaved families to make funerals as appropriate as possible.
+In each service there will be time for tributes, hymns, prayers, poems, a reading from the Bible and an address bringing comfort and hope to those in mourning.